Kidus-fu/MemoEthiopia/Back-end/Readme.md

 ## Conclusion

 This backend powers the **Memo Ethiopia** application by providing APIs for user authentication, note management, and categories.
 Feel free to contribute or customize based on your needs!
+Test in [URL](https://memoethiopia.onrender.com/)

 ---

-### 🛠 Need Help?

-If you face any issues, open an issue on GitHub or contact the developer!
+### 🛠 Need Help?If you face any issues, open an issue on GitHub or contact the developer!